 Difficulty of Reapplication: 7

-– Since Penofin had “darkened” in color we would suggest that the stain be removed with a stain stripper followed by a wood brightener.
-This would not be a difficult strip though.
-Since Penofin penetrates so well, it will come of rather easily with a standard deck stripper.
+– Since Penofin had “darkened” in color we would suggest that the stain is removed with a stain stripper followed by a wood brightener.
+This would not be a difficult strip, though.
+Since Penofin penetrates so well, it will come off rather easily with a standard deck stripper.

 Overall Score Penofin Ultra Premium at 2 Year Period: 7.14

-– Penofin Ultra scores high in a few areas and most importantly has one of the best finished looks of all stain tested.
-We were disappointed in the color shifting after two years and the smell during application.
-We would expect a high quality stain to not darken in color.
+– Penofin Ultra scores high in a few areas and most importantly has one of the best-finished looks of all stain tested.
+We were disappointed in the color-shifting after two years and the smell during the application.
+We would expect a high-quality stain to not darken in color.
 Our result though may not be the norm as Penofin products clearly have devoted customers who continue to use their products.

 Where To Buy: Select Stores or Online

 Cost: $52.99 per Gallon, $259.99 per 5 Gallon Pail

 Available Colors: Clear, Cedar, Western Red Cedar, Sable, Chestnut, Sierra, Redwood, Bark, Hickory, Mission Brown

 Application Temperature: 45-95 F